DroptuneHQ/droptune-og/README.md

 So, what Droptune does is centralize all of that.
 New music, new videos, news and more, all for the artists that I choose to follow, so I never miss beat.

+## Design
+The design for Droptune is also open source!
+You can find our more about that as well as learn how to contribute in the [Droptune Design repo](https://github.com/Shpigford/droptune-design)!

 ## Codebase
 The codebase is vanilla Rails, Sidekiq, Puma and Postgres.
 Quite a simple setup.